Qatari poet sentenced to 15 years in prison for insulting emir

 He said the court took its final decision in less than three hours.

 In February, al-Ajami's sentence was reduced from life imprisonment to 15 years.
-Defence lawyer Najib al-Naimi, who represents al-Ajami was not available for comment.
+Defense lawyer Najib al-Naimi, who represents al-Ajami was not available for comment.

 His cousin said there had been no communication with the new Emir.